Segowadang/nockchain/README.md

 * Make sure `keys.export` is in your current directory

 ## Step 7: Get BTC Mainnet RPC -- (Mine Genesis Block)
-* If you want to join from **Genesis Block #0**, then you need to add `---btc-url` flags to your Node command and Connect your Miner to a BTC RPC.
+If you want to join from **Genesis Block #0**, then you need to connect your Miner to a BTC corenode.
-* Team will publish the Bitcoin block height at which the genesis block will start being mine.
-We need a Bitcoin Node since no one have access to the hash of the Genesis Block before it's mined.
-* If you don't want to join **Genesis Block #0**, Miner will work and "pass" the genesis block verification even if you do not connect your miner to a Bitcoin node.

-1- Get your free and private BTC Mainnet RPC from third-party platforms like: [Ankr](https://www.ankr.com/rpc/?utm_referral=LqL9Sv86Te), [QuickNode](https://dashboard.quicknode.com/), or [Alchemy](https://dashboard.alchemy.com/).
+* 1- Get your free and private BTC Mainnet RPC from third-party platforms like: [Ankr](https://www.ankr.com/rpc/?utm_referral=LqL9Sv86Te), [QuickNode](https://dashboard.quicknode.com/), or [Alchemy](https://dashboard.alchemy.com/).

-2- Check your RPC sync and connection status:
+* 2- Check your RPC sync and connection status:
-* Replace `https://rpc.ankr.com/btc/{your_rpc_token}` with your RPC url.
 ```
 curl -X POST https://rpc.ankr.com/btc/{your_rpc_token} \
 -d '{